mahdeslami11/pyannote-audio/tutorials/models/speech_activity_detection/README.md

 ## Citation
 ([↑up to table of contents](#table-of-contents))

-If you use `pyannote-audio` for speech activity detection, please cite the following paper:
+If you use `pyannote-audio` for speech activity detection, please cite the following papers:

 ```bibtex
 @inproceedings{Bredin2020,